lin-jennifer/ReligiousPrimes/README.md

 This folder contains the Stata graphs generated from commands in the DO files.
 They are saved here as PDF files.

 * Religious.pdf graph - a bar graph of the distribution of responses to the question of the extent to which participants agree with the statement "I consider myself to be religious person"

+## R Analysis

+Contains the analysis in R including the script and interaction plots

+## FPSA

+Florida Political Science Association Presentation materials

+## Poster

+Poster for project to be presented at the Midwest Political Science Association Conference

+## Paper

+Includes the original paper in .docx and revised versions in .tex and .pdf format.
+Also includes the supplemental materials for the paper - a truncated version of the survey measure in .tex and .pdf format.